PeterKawa/Homey.ink/README.md

 - Fixed the weather icon appearance.
 Due to a change some time ago, the weather description is in the language of your country/region.
 And it can consist of more than one word, which resulted in an error.
 - Updated weather icons (animated)
 - Changed the indoor temp 'roof' icon into a house icon
-- Added weather description to weather info screen, divided the device row into two columns to place them next to the device tiles
+- Added weather description to weather info screen
-- Added "Buienradar.nl" 3hrs forecast .gif, and 5-day forecast pic
+- Added "Buienradar.nl" 3hrs forecast .gif, and 5-day forecast pic, the device row is split into two columns to place them next to the device tiles

 Layout
 - Changed layout and styles